 The concerns of transmission of COVID-19 virus through the exchange of physical currency have sped up digital payments across multiple spheres of retail shopping.
 China has implemented contactless digital payments at the point of sale, such as Quick Response (QR) codes and near-field communications (NFC), to make it less likely for the virus to spread to others through cash exchanges.

-The non-transactional services segment held over 5% of market share in 2019, driven by the increasing use of digital banking technologies in the asset management services for streamlining processes, freeing up resources for value-added activities, and allowing providers to target new segments.
+The non-transactional services segment held over 5% Asia Pacific digital banking market share in 2019, driven by the increasing use of digital banking technologies in the asset management services for streamlining processes, freeing up resources for value-added activities, and allowing providers to target new segments.
 The increased affinity toward digital technologies among younger generations and the rising cost of running legacy systems are driving wealth managers to adopt a new suite of tools, such as robot-advisers, data analytics, and real-time services, for a more efficient, and customized banking service.

-The market has witnessed multiple strategic alliances between fintech enterprises and banking institutions to develop innovative digital banking products and tap into the lucrative market.
+The market has witnessed multiple strategic alliances between fintech enterprises and banking institutions to develop innovative digital banking products and tap into the lucrative market size.
 For instance, in January 2019, Western Union and Kakaobank of Korea Corporation launched Western Union money transfer services within Kakaobank’s mobile application.
 This launch helped the customers of Kakaobank to send and receive money internationally over mobile phones.